antoniolopez7217/42Piscine/README.md

 ## About 42

 42 is a global education initiative that proposes a new way of learning technology based on the following [principles](https://42.fr/en/the-program/innovative-learning/):
 - No courses.
 No teachers.
-No classes
+No classes.
-- A project method
+- A project method.
-- Failing is progressing
+- Failing is progressing.
-- Peer-to-peer learning
+- Peer-to-peer learning.
-- Peer-to-peer evaluation
+- Peer-to-peer evaluation.
-- Group work is not cheating
+- Group work is not cheating.

 The 42 cursus is free for whoever is approved in its selection process.
 The so-called "C Piscine", a 26-day C programming bootcamp, is the last stage in the selection process for becoming a "cadet" (42's student).